 - Consider F&B Minimums: According to Heather Jones, the catering sales director of Wente Vineyards, in Livermore, California, couples are having a more difficult time meeting their food and beverage minimum due to lower guest counts.
 “Couples have guests that are unable to obtain visas to travel, air flights canceled or domestic guests that are concerned about traveling,” she says.
 "If you’re booking a venue or catering for an upcoming wedding or event, make sure you understand their policies.
 “When can you cancel, what are the fees, and do you have options to make up any missing food and beverage minimums?” she says.
 Additionally, if you've had to change your date, Clark recommends taking this account before signing any new documentation.
 "When you sign your contract addendums (or new contracts) see if your venue/caterer is willing to lower their food and beverage minimum for your event," she advises.
 "This will help protect your investment should you face a drop in the guest count even after a postponement."

-- Design With What's Available: The coronavirus may hinder your florist’s ability to deliver fresh flowers, depending on where they are sourced.
+- Design With What's Available: The current climate may hinder your florist’s ability to deliver fresh flowers, depending on where they are sourced.
 “Our flowers are shipped primarily from portions of the world that are not currently experiencing the coronavirus outbreak, like Holland, Ecuador, and South America, but we do not know what the next few months will bring,” says Christy "CeCe" Todd of CeCe Designs and Events in Birmingham, Alabama.
 That said, many of the hardgoods that florists use for décor, such as vases and silk flowers for large installations, are likely to be impacted by the virus, she notes.
 So, if you’re already working with a floral designer, consider discussing backup plans and select a design that does not require the purchase of new products to produce the desired look for your special day.

 - Practice Extra Hygiene: “For now, we’re following the CDC guidelines of basic human hygiene, which means washing our hands and/or using hand sanitizer every time we shake hands, touch elevator buttons, open a door, jump on the train, etc. and avoiding touching our faces especially when we’re in public places,” says VillaRamos.
 Jones reiterates this point.
 "We're taking extra precaution to ask that staff members showing signs of illness stay home and to place hand sanitizers at entrances to buffets, food stations, and rooms," she says.